 It is Gollum’s evil addiction to the ring that destroys the ring, but it was love that kept Gollum alive to do it.
 The important question to ask is why is Gollum there at the end in the first place?
 In the Fellowship of the Ring, as Frodo notices Gollum following them, Frodo says, “It is a pity Uncle Bilbo did not destroy that creature when he had the chance.”
 Gandalf says in reply, “Pity?
 It is pity that saved his hand.”
 Later on, Frodo has the opportunity to kill Gollum, but he says “I do see him.
 I do pity him.”
 On the foot of Mt.
 Doom, Sam also has the opportunity to kill Gollum, but then has mercy for Gollum.
 So, Bilbo, Frodo, and Sam could have used their rage and killed Gollum at various points in the story.

 But, ironically if they did this then Gollum does not destroy the ring.
 If any of these three figures kill Gollum (and go against the most difficult commandment Jesus gives us – to love our enemy,) the ring does not get destroyed.
 Because notice it was Gollum that destroyed the ring, but it was mercy that kept Gollum alive.
-So, really mercy and love destroys the ring.
+So, really mercy and love destroyed the ring.
 Love working over evil is what won in the end.
 This is the Catholic idea of virtue in the giving of grace to overcome vice.

 Jesus could have crushed his enemies by any means, but that means his enemies would not have crushed him.
 That means he would not have died to overcome sin.
 The battle plan reveals a ironic paradox in that through death Jesus defeats death (see Hebrews 2:14).
-Through taking on sin, Jesus defeats sin.
+Through taking on the effects of sin, Jesus defeats sin.
 God overcomes evil by letting evil consume him.
 This is actually love in disguise.
 This same strategy is used in Lord of the Rings to destroy the ring.

 It is interesting to note that in both stories the ending catches people by surprise.
 In Lord of the Rings, the reader probably thinks Gollum ends up destroying evil?
 That is not the way it is supposed to end.
 The good guys are supposed to deliver the final blow to the bad guys.
 Ahh, but rewind the tape.
 What kept Gollum alive in the first place?
 The hobbits following the commandment to “love thy enemy.”
-Similarly, at the cross the disciples all probably thought Jesus was put to death by the evil Romans and corrupt Pharisees?
+Similarly, at the cross the disciples all probably thought – why was Jesus put to death by the evil Romans and corrupt Pharisees?
 This is not the way it is supposed to end.
 Ahh, but rewind the tape.
 He didn’t have his life taken away.
 In fact, Jesus said that no one can take his life from him, but only that he will give it up (see John 10:18).
 Then, he began to give up his life at the Last Supper and earlier when he said “Greater love has no man than this, that a man may lay down his life for others” (John 15:13).
 So, it is love that actually dealt evil the final death blow in both stories.